 According to the law, any worker who is injured at work may be entitled to claim compensation if their injuries were caused by a no-fault accident.
 A no-fault accident is one in which the victim is not at fault.
 For you to get paid compensation for an injury at work, the accident must have been caused by a third person.

 These two examples offer a better understanding of when you may or may not be entitled to get paid if you are injured at work.

 - You are chatting on your phone while standing atop a ladder stacking items on high shelves.
 If you fall because you were distracted by your phone call and lost your balance, then the accident is your fault and you may not be entitled to any type of compensatory payment.

 - You are standing atop a ladder doing the same job but this time without a phone.
-Instead you fall and get injured because the ladder provided was not fit for purpose and you’re employers had already been made aware of this.
+Instead you fall and get injured because the ladder provided was not fit for purpose and your employers had already been made aware of this.
 In this case the accident is caused due to your employer’s negligence and you should get paid.

 Who Pays Compensation For Work Injuries?

-Your employer is required by law to pay you a portion of your salary while you are recovering from your work-related injury or illness.
+An an employee, your employer is required by law to pay you a portion of your salary while you are recovering from your work-related injury or illness.
 However, your employer will not be paying this directly from the company’s funds.